ardatan/graphql-tools/docs/source/resolvers.md

 3. A promise - resolvers often do asynchronous actions like fetching from a database or backend API, so they can return promises.
 This can be combined with arrays, so a resolver can return a promise that resolves to an array, or an array of promises, and both are handled correctly.
 4. A scalar or object value - a resolver can also return any other kind of value, which doesn't have any special meaning but is simply passed down into any nested resolvers, as described in the next section.

-### Resolver root argument
+### Resolver obj argument

-The first argument to every resolver, `root`, can be a bit confusing at first, but it makes sense when you consider what a GraphQL query looks like:
+The first argument to every resolver, `obj`, can be a bit confusing at first, but it makes sense when you consider what a GraphQL query looks like:

 ```graphql
 query {